-The feedback from the governors' individual self-evaluation for the 2019-2020 academic year was reported to the October 2019 FGB meeting.
+The feedback from the governors' individual self evaluation for the 2020-21 academic year was reported to the October 2020 FGB meeting.
 This demonstrated the broad range of skills governors brought to the board, which were mainly being utilised effectively.

-During the year the link governor role was reviewed.
-While those in place to meet statutory requirements, such as SEND and safeguarding, involved regular monitoring visits and were carried out effectively, roles associated with some curriculum areas were less effective.
-Therefore, for the 2019-20 academic year, in addition to the statutory roles, each school development target was assigned to a committee to provide a clear focus for monitoring and challenge.
+As was piloted the 2019-20 academic year, in addition to the statutory roles, each school development target was assigned to a committee to provide a clear focus for monitoring and challenge.
 At each committee meeting, a governor visit would be organised.
 Governors also identified the importance of focussing on strategy, rather than becoming involved in operational matters.
-With the school now having the full cohort of classes and plans in place for there to be an appropriate staffing structure to meet the school's needs, governors identified that their 3-5 year strategy for the school should be developed.
-To support this aim, a training event, facilitated by the school's LDBS Improvement Adviser, was organised for the spring 2019 term.
-This process of developing a 3-5 year strategy has been paused as the school responds to the COVID-19 pandemic.
+With the school now having the full cohort of classes and plans in place for there to be an appropriate staffing structure to meet the school's needs, governors identified that their 375 year strategy for the school should be developed.
+This process of developing a 3-5 year strategy has continued, albeit slowly as the school responds to the COVID-19 pandemic.